Solutions for the Homeless

 The League of Women Voters believes that when families or individuals cannot afford decent housing, government should provide assistance in the form of income and/or subsidized housing.

-According to the most recent official count of homeless people in Orange County, the 2017 OC Point in Time Homeless Count Overview, on January 28th 2017:
+See the most recent official count of homeless people in Orange County, the 2019 OC Point in Time Homeless Count.

 In an April 2018 report on Building a System of Care, Susan Price, Orange County‘s Director of Care Coordination, reported that there are now approximately 1080 emergency beds available for part of the year: